Supporting Inclusive Excellence

 First generation college students and students from underserved populations are particularly invited to apply.
 Students applying to the college Early Action (EA) and Early Decision (ED) must apply for the scholarship by January 1; Students who apply Regular Decision (RD) must apply by February 1.
 Students must submit the FAFSA at the time that they apply in order to be considered.

-For more information on the scholarship, please contact Assistant Director of Admission Diana Deoki at (610) 409-3188 or email@example.com.
+For more information on the scholarship, please contact the Office of Admission at (610) 409-3200 or at email@example.com.